h0m3/SDCore/README.md

 ### Test support for all boards

 Since most boards arent tested yet.
 I need to test most boards for bugs.
-Specially Tiny boards since they dont have enough memory.
+Specially Tiny boards since they dont have enough data memory

 ### Code Optimization and Cleanup

-I've removed Arduino SPI library in order to make this library smaller and faster, but i think theres some optimizations in order here.
+I've removed Arduino SPI library in order to make this library smaller and faster, but i think theres some optimizations to do

 # License